+Putting some decent work into the design of stunning jewelry pieces is not a recent phenomenon.
 Jewellery design is the art or profession of creating jewellery; one of the oldest forms of civilized man’s decorations dating back seven million years.
 Some of the oldest ornaments were discovered in Kenya and Egypt.
-Jewellery design has taken many forms over the centuries going from bead work to sophisticated metalworking of the modern day.
+Some decent work in the design of has taken many forms over the centuries going from bead work to sophisticated metalworking of the modern day.

 An Intricate Process